-IT security and information assurance is a shared responsibility, and every member of the U-M community has an important role to play.
+IT security and information assurance is a shared responsibility and every member of the U-M community has an important role to play.
 SSW IT works with the U-M Information Assurance (IA) office to coordinate and leverage university information assurance activities to meet U-M IT security policies, compliance requirements, and industry best practices.
 These efforts enable the School to excel in its mission in a secure way that respects IT security and privacy.
+If you have an IT related security question or concern please email email@example.com.

-You may have heard concerns or cases of "Zoombombing," in which people use Zoom's screen sharing feature to share inappropriate and disuptive content.
-This is not specific to Zoom, and care must be taken when scheduling and sharing any videoconference meetings in BlueJeans, Google Meet, or Zoom.
+You may have heard concerns or cases of "Zoombombing," in which unauthorized and disruptive people use Zoom's screen sharing feature to share inappropriate and disuptive content.
+This is not specific to Zoom, and care must be taken when scheduling and sharing any videoconference meetings.
 ITS provides guidance for securing your Zoom meetings, as well as protecting privacy on all of our videoconferencing tools, on the following websites:

-If you plan to use Zoom for a public event outside of usage within Canvas, we encourage you contact use Zoom Webinar.
-Zoom Webinar is different from Zoom Meeting, and is designed so that only the host, co-host, and any designated panelists can share their video, audio, and screen.
-Faculty members who are teaching courses have already been provisioned access for Zoom Webinar and can access them at zoom.umich.edu.
+If you plan to use Zoom for a public event with non-U-M participants, we encourage the use of Zoom Webinar.
+Zoom Webinar is different from Zoom Meeting and is designed so that only the host, co-host, and any designated panelists can share their video, audio, and screen.
+Zoombombers have fewer avenues to disrupt Webinars.
+Faculty members who are teaching courses have already been provisioned access for Zoom Webinar and can schedule them by visiting zoom.umich.edu.
 Others can request Zoom Webinar access by completing the U-M ITS Meeting vs Webinar formand reviewing the 30 Minutes to Becoming a Webinar Subject Matter Expert training.
+Contact firstname.lastname@example.org with any questions or conerns about securing Zoom Meetings and Zoom Webinars.

 SSW IT provides documentation, consultation, and training regarding safe computing and data protection.
 We also address concerns brought forward by individuals and encourage discussion around information security related issues.
 In conjunction with IA, the goal of these efforts is to provide information that empowers SSW faculty and staff with the knowledge to appropriately protect information assets and ensure compliance with University, state and federal regulations.